One Year of Meditation

 Concentration – I still have a problem with concentrating at times, but meditation taught me how to stay a little more focused and in the present.
 This is an area I’m still working very hard on.

 When it comes to meditation, I’m still just a young student with a long road to developing different levels of mindfulness.
 To be able to notice a difference in your life, you have to stay committed to the practice and not give up when you don’t notice any changes right away.
 It’s a very gradual process and when I look back is quite amazing.
-It makes you stop sometimes, take a deep breathe, and take in the moment.
+It makes you stop sometimes, take a deep breath, and take in the moment.
 I’m very happy that I started this journey and to know that it’s just begun, leaves me with a big smile on my face.